BGR360/CppGameEngine3D/README.md

 # CppGameEngine3D

-My first attempt at writing a from-scratch OpenGL game engine in C++
+My first attempt at writing a from-scratch OpenGL game engine in C++, humbly called the "Bengine."
+The [Qt GUI Framework](http://www.qt.io/) is used extensively to provide OpenGL Widgets and make up the GUI for the Bengine Editor (learn more about the Bengine Editor [here]()).
+The entire engine was programmed using Test-Driven Development strategies, utilizing the [Google Test Framework](https://github.com/google/googletest) to swiftly implement unit tests (learn more about the Bengine Tests [here]()).

 ## Demo Video